ocean-tracking-network/glatos/ReadMe.md

 ```

-## Help wanted!
+## Help wanted
-Suggestions or requests for new functions, enhancements, bug fixes etc. are needed.
-If you are interested in contributing (even just ideas), feel free to start a new issue or branch.
-Or email cholbrook@usgs.gov.
+If you encounter problems or have questions or suggestions, please post a new issue.
+If you have code to contribute, feel free to start a new branch.
+Any questions or comments can be sent to cholbrook@usgs.gov.